Welcome to your Computer Science course

 Pre-course reading

-You will need a suitable PC with Windows operating system, Intel Core i5 or equivalent or higher, a minimum of 16GB of Random Access Memory (RAM) and a minimum of 500GB of Solid State Drive (SSD) is recommended to run computing intensive applications e.g. virtual machines, Artificial Intelligence (AI), Machine Learning (ML), data analytics, Digital forensic etc. tools.
-Alternatively, an equivalent Mac or Linux based computer will be needed.
+For personal hardware, we recommend a laptop with at least an i5 processor (or equivalent), at least 16GB of RAM and a minimum of 500GB of Solid State Drive (SSD).
+This setup is recommended to efficiently run computing-intensive applications such as virtual machines, Artificial Intelligence (AI), Machine Learning (ML), data analytics, and digital forensic tools.

 Clubs and societies